AleHelp/Passint/README.md

 -h, --help            show this help message and exit -d DOMAIN, --domain DOMAIN
                       Domain name
---clear               Clear the Reports and Output folder -P PROFILE, --profile PROFILE
+--clear               Clear the Reports folder --headless            Active the headless mode does not display Firefox GUI -P PROFILE, --profile PROFILE
                       Specify a custom Firefox profile to import by providing the path.
 Example: --profile <path>
 -a, --all             Run all modules